lifeisstillgood/story.ottersfromspace/docs/chapter1.rst

 The bullet itself had become odd and misshapen - the back part of the bullet was still round and flat but it had been pushing the front half
-- the fonr half had *tried* to keep on going but had found the paw was not going to go anywhere - and so the front part of the bullet had molded itself to the paw, trying to edge round between each individual claw like steel silly putty.
+- the front half had *tried* to keep on going but had found the paw was not going to go anywhere - and so the front part of the bullet had molded itself to the paw, trying to edge round between each individual claw like steel silly putty.

 The small furry animal was looking sideways back at Oliver.
-It reminded Johnny of the time his friend at school Benny, had caught a tennis ball thrown really hard in a game of "duck or hurt" - instead of the usual laugh and smile Benny had just turned and looked back at Oliver and gave him this "That was awesome, but I'm just going smile a
+It reminded Oliver of the time his friend at school Benny, had caught a tennis ball thrown really hard in a game of "duck or hurt" - instead of the usual laugh and smile Benny had just turned and looked back at Oliver and gave him this "That was awesome, but I'm just going smile a